ilap/ShelleyStuffs/README.md

 - **transaction witness set**, a set of different type of witnesses and
 - **transaction metadata**, a placeholder for optional metadata.

+The following iterative updates, by Hard Fork Combinator, had been or will be made to switch to the Goguen era:

 [![ShelleyTransaction](https://github.com/ilap/ShelleyStuffs/blob/master/images/ShelleyTransactionChanges4Gougen.png)](https://app.diagrams.net/#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Filap%2FShelleyStuffs%2Fmaster%2Fdiagrams%2FShelleyTransactionChanges4Gougen.drawio)

 References: